thanhld94/BattleCity/docs/design.md

 ## Description ##
 - A basic unit with basic pseudeo random movement.
 Keep moving ahead until it reaches a wall, and fire when Player oobjec the base is insight.
+- When shoot, create a new bullet object and add it to the bullet list
+- This bullet list is different from the list in player

 ## Attributes ##
+- contructor (Environment env, Player player, List<Bullet> bullets)
 - Position (row, col)
 - moving direction